 Use the endpoint domain name (for example,

-ep-bp1i****************.oss.cn-hangzhou.privatelink.aliyuncs.com) to access OSS.
-The following example downloadsdest.jpgfromexample-bucket:ossutil cp oss://example-bucket/dest.jpg /tmp/ -e ep-bp1i****************.oss.cn-hangzhou.privatelink.aliyuncs.com --addressing-style pathA successful download produces output similar to the following.
-The file is saved to the
+ep-bp1i****************.oss.cn-hangzhou.privatelink.aliyuncs.com) to access OSS resources.
+The following example downloads a file nameddest.jpgfrom a bucket namedexample-bucket:ossutil cp oss://example-bucket/dest.jpg /tmp/ -e ep-bp1i****************.oss.cn-hangzhou.privatelink.aliyuncs.com --addressing-style pathA successful command execution returns the following output, indicating that the file is downloaded.
+You can view the downloaded file in the

 /tmpdirectory.Success: Total 1 object, size 134102 B, Download done:(1 files, 134102 B), avg 680.112 KiB/s 0.193189(s) elapsed